 And speaking of ears, studies have shown that the very act of listening to music can be beneficial to those dealing with everything from learning disabilities to post traumatic stress disorders and hypertension.

 And, as it turns out, music in general, and the harmonica in particular, can also be downright inspiring.
-Writes Mary Lou Keller, “Dana learned harmonica with JP’s online class in just a few weeks, which led us to a harmonica convention (SPAH), which is where the idea for the Pulmonica originated.”
+Writes Mary Lou Keller, “Dana learned harmonica with online lessons in just a few weeks, which led us to a harmonica convention (SPAH), which is where the idea for the Pulmonica originated.”

 So, here’s to your good health… to music, and the joy and difference the harmonica can make in your life.